Lhx94As/Dual-mode-language-identification/README.md

 # dual-mode-language-identification
-This is the source code of Dual mode language identification with knowledge distillation for short utterance
+This is the source code of the Odyssey 2022 paper:[Enhancing Language Identification using Dual-mode Model with Knowledge Distillation](https://www.isca-speech.org/archive/pdfs/odyssey_2022/liu22c_odyssey.pdf)
-Submitted to ICASSP 2022